About SMC ES

 Subtítulo

-The SMC Spain aims to enhance science media coverage with context, expert sources, and the best available evidence.
-This is the only way to improve the quality of public debates on the many topical issues linked to science.
+The SMC Spain aims to contribute to the accurate portrayal of science in the media, with context, expert sources, and the best available evidence.
+Only in this way can we improve the quality of public discussion on the many current issues related to science.

 Read our guiding principles and objectives